vauxoo-tests/vauxoodocstheme/doc/source/index.rst

     def builder_inited(app):
         theme_dir = os.path.join(os.path.dirname(__file__), 'theme')
-        app.info('Using openstack theme from %s' % theme_dir)
+        app.info('Using vauxoo theme from %s' % theme_dir)
         # Insert our theme directory at the front of the search path and
         # force the theme setting to use the one in the package.
 This is
         # done here, instead of in setup(), because conf.py is read after